 As mentioned earlier, acryl gouache dries to a matte finish.
 And a good acrylic gouache will level out and have a smooth surface.
 This means little to no streaking or brushstrokes.
 These characteristics make Turner Acryl Gouache great for reproduction, just like gouache paint.

-Much like regular acrylic paints, acryl gouache can be painted on most any surface, including wood, glass, metal, and paper.
+Much like regular acrylic paints, acryl gouache can be painted on almost any surface, including wood, glass, metal, and paper.

 A Quick Note About Turner